kaveh163/blogPost/README.md

 # Blog Post App

-In this project I built a blog post app using Laravel 7 which basically allows visitors of the website to comment on the post specified by the admin and to reply to the comments made by others for that post.
+In this project I built a blog post app using Laravel 7 which allows visitors of the website to comment on the post specified by the admin and to reply to the comments made by others for that post.
-There is a special route for the admin which can create posts and send them to the comment page and has the option to delete them.
-Technologies used for the project include laravel Eloquent (ORM) for the relationship between the tables, and MySQL.
+There is a special route for the admin to allow for creating and deleting posts.
+Technologies used for this project include Laravel Eloquent (ORM) for the relationship between the tables, and MySQL.
-For the front-end view, blade template and for building the database schema migrations were used.
-For building up the laravel project, Artisan Console which is a Laravel CLI was used.
+For the front-end view, blade template was used and for building the database schema, migrations were used.
+For building the Laravel project, Artisan Console which is a Laravel CLI was used.
-Below are the snapshots of the project.
+Below are snapshots of the project.

 ##### Comment Page
 #
 ![Blog Post App](Assets/BlogPost2.PNG)